Jasuni69/ms-core-mcp/README.md

 ## 📋 Quick Reference Summary

 **For your colleague to get started:**
-1. Share this entire `ms-fabric-mcp` directory
+1. Share this entire `ms-fabric-core-tools-mcp` directory
 2. They should follow [SETUP.md](SETUP.md) for quick setup
 3. Or use [INSTALLATION_CHECKLIST.md](INSTALLATION_CHECKLIST.md) for detailed step-by-step